 With support from The Jerome Foundation, a cohort of 3 early career performing artists are annually invited to participate in our Performance AIRspace Residency.
 Performance AIRspace residents are provided with a monetary commission, premium access to studios and theaters for rehearsals towards the development of a live performance to be presented at Abrons Arts Center.

-The application for the 2022-2023 Performance AIRspace Residency is closed.
-The application for the 2023-2024 Performance AIRspace Residency will open Fall 2022.
+The application for the 2023-2024 Performance AIRspace Residency is now live.
 Learn more about the application process and eligibility below.

 2022-2023 Performance AIRspace Residents

 Francesca D’Uva is a comedian and composer living in Brooklyn.
 She performs regularly in New York and her work has been showcased at MoMA PS1, MOCA and Ars Nova.
 In 2019, Francesca staged her one person musical, “I Love You Forever” at multiple venues, including Dixon Place and Union Hall.
 Francesca graduated in 2016 from the Peabody Institute of Johns Hopkins with a degree in Computer Music Composition.

 Nile Harris is a performer and director of live works of art.
 He has done a few things and hopes to do a few more, God willing.
 Through the Abrons Performance AIRspace Residency, Nile will develop a performance project entitled this house is not a home, an improvised happening that takes place inside of and around a sound-responsive inflatable bounce castle.
 Using a network of microphones, the work utilizes sonic feedback as a malleable material, mixing the live recorded voices of the performers to create a unique musical composition that cannot be repeated.